 At Foal NZ, we are continuously conducting foal behavioural research.
 We strive to understand the behaviour of horses in an effort to improve their welfare and performance both on and off the track.

 We pride ourselves on being at the forefront of foal behavioural research worldwide.
 Our team is motivated in our learning, both to further refine the processes we use, and to ensure we are delivering the latest information to others.

 To achieve this, we are continually researching, trialling and presenting our work.

 The Foal NZ team has access to a very large study group and can trial our findings in a commercial environment.

-Our previous research has explored areas such as the learning ability of foals.
-We have measured the foundation behaviours and how long it took each foal to learn these.
-Results are extremely interesting.
-These show there is no bias towards colts or fillies.
-Some foals took twice as long to learn as others.
+Our previous research has explored many areas of foals learning ability.
+Along with Massey University in New Zealand and the Australian Equine Behaviour Centre we measured the foundation behaviours and how long it took each foal to learn these.
+Results were really interesting showing no bias towards colts or fillies and some foals took twice as long to learn as others.

 Our past public presentations include the International Society for Equitation Science in France and Australia, Equidays and the development of NZQA papers in New Zealand, Equitana in Australia, and the Monty Roberts International Instructor Forum and online university in America.